danmbrown/city-of-whispers/Playbooks/Crossroads.md

 When you **Get Something**, you may roll with Sway instead of Network.

 ### Perform
 You can act, sing, play an instrument, or otherwise entertain a live audience.
 What do you do?
 How did you cultivate this talent?
 You have a **Shtick** with five uses.
-When you perform for someone describe what it looks like, mark a Shtick and make your next roll involving that person with advantage.
+When you perform for one or more people describe it, mark a Shtick and roll.
+On a hit, describe how the audience is captivated or riled up, then pick one.
+On a 10+, clear one Shtick.
+- You have them where you want them: Roll your next move with advantage
+- You learn something about someone in the audience: Gain a Tie

 ### Den of Amusement